 UNESCO sees the Grand Place in Brussels as being "an outstanding example of the eclectic and highly successful blending of architectural and artistic styles that characterizes the culture and society of this region".
 The square "illustrates in an exceptional way the evolution and achievements of a highly successful mercantile city of northern Europe at the height of its prosperity".

-It has been a marketplace since the 12th century (the "Nedermerckt" or "Lower Market"), and it was lined by houses and market halls, which are still mostly built of wood.
-The Gothic City Hall was built in the 15th century in three stages; it was also in this century that the guilds established themselves in the houses around the Grand Place.
+It has been a marketplace since the 12th century (the "Nedermerckt" or "Lower Market"), and it was increasing lined by houses and market halls, which are still mostly built of wood.
+The Gothic City Hall was built in the 15th century in three stages; it was also in this century that the guilds established themselves in the houses around the Grand-Place.
 After being bombarded by Louis XIV's troops in 1695, it was almost entirely rebuilt.
 Significant restoration and modification work was also carried out in the following centuries.

 Major townhouses by architect Victor Horta

-This building, designed for the needs of a large 19th-century bourgeois family, was built at the end of the 1890s at the request of industrialist Armand Solvay.
+This building, designed for the needs of a large 19th-century bourgeois family, was built at the end of the 1890s at the request of the industrialist Armand Solvay.
 The house is undoubtedly one of Horta's most accomplished works as he had the advantage of almost unlimited funds and a perfect understanding with his client.
-The elements of the art nouveau style are strongly featured: an exposed structure of columns, pillars and metal beams, open spaces, natural light and even a natural climate control system!
+The elements of the Art Nouveau style are strongly featured: an exposed structure of columns, pillars and metal beams, open spaces, natural light and even a natural climate control system!

 Hôtel van Eetvelde